Jump to recipe →

 Why is my pork roast tough in Instant Pot?

 If your pork roast is tough, it needs to cook longer.
-I recommend sealing the Instant Pot and cooking for another 10-20 minutes if your roast is still very tough after 60 minutes of cooking.
-Longer time is needed if your pork is larger than 2 pounds.
+I recommend sealing the Instant Pot and cooking for another 10-20 minutes if your roast is still tough after 60 minutes of cooking.
+You’ll need more time if your pork is larger than two pounds.

 How do you make pork soft and tender?